This Banana Pumpkin Bread is moist, nutritious, and delicious! Learn how to freeze it for later or make it into muffins, too.

 - Preheat oven to 350°F. Coat a 9 x 5-inch loaf pan (or muffin tin) with cooking spray

-- In a large mixing bowl, stir together the bananas, pumpkin, yogurt, melted butter, eggs, and sugar, until well combined.
+- In a large mixing bowl, stir together the bananas, pumpkin, yogurt, melted butter, eggs, vanilla and sugar, until well combined.
+(Or, put all the wet ingredients in the blender and blend until smooth.
+Use a spatula to help remove it in the next step.)

 - In another mixing bowl, whisk together the flours*, flaxseed, baking soda, salt, cinnamon, and nutmeg.
 Add this flour mixture to the wet mixture; stir just until blended. *Lightly spoon flour into dry measuring cups; level with a knife.